ckzhang981/Prototype-with-GenAI/README.md

+# Briefly describe what the code is supposed to do.

+The correct behavior is for the code to define a React component called `FlashSwarm' for managing and logging swarms.
+It includes a form for users to enter the time and location of the swarm.
+Upon submission, it records the swarm details and can send a notification via an API.
+The component also maintains and displays a list of swarm logs that includes the time and location of each swarm.
+The notification status is temporarily displayed to the user when a notification is successfully sent.

 # Does the code work?
 If not, what's broken.

 Yes.
 The code is currently working in someway, but with much less features.